HassanMunene/Javascript_Work/DSA_EasyLevel.md

 # Arrays & Strings

 ## Two Sum
-the Two Sum problem is a classic Data Structures & Algorithms (DSA) question that’s also a gateway into recognizing problem-solving patterns you’ll see again and again.
+1. The Two Sum problem is a classic Data Structures & Algorithms (DSA) question that’s also a gateway into recognizing problem-solving patterns you’ll see again and again.
 Let’s break it down properly:

 Given an array of integers nums and a target integer target, return indices of the two numbers such that they add up to target.